Emergency Rescue on Gray Copper Trail: How a Simple Device Averted Disaster

 I was unfamiliar with my InReach device and couldn’t figure out how to activate the SOS function (note to self—always learn your equipment before heading out).
 Thankfully, I had my ResQLink 400 PLB with me.
 I activated it, and within minutes, the Air Force had contacted my husband to start the rescue process.

 I was incredibly grateful for that little device.
-The Garmin system was down during our emergency, so even if I had known how to use my InReach, the ResQLink was destined to save the day – allowing me to finally put it to use after years of carrying it around.
+The Garmin system was down during our emergency.
+Even if I had known how to use my InReach, the ResQLink was destined to save the day – allowing me to finally put it to use after years of carrying it around.

-Ouray Search and Rescue arrived quickly, and thanks to their satellite phones, I was able to text my husband, who was coordinating with the rescue team.
+Ouray Search and Rescue arrived quickly, and I texted my husband, coordinating with the team.
 They arranged for an ambulance to meet us at the trailhead, where it was waiting when we finally arrived.

 I can’t imagine what would have happened if I had to leave Catherine to seek help in those weather conditions.
 She was in so much pain, shivering uncontrollably, and it turned out she had broken her leg in two places.